 We'd been skiing and hiking loads but only taster trips really.
 Now we were ready for more.
 Since we were going to be leaving my post in Rome and moving very far from Europe, a fitting way to end our two year stay in Italy was due.
 We needed the time to say, arrividerci to Italy and Salamat Pagi to Indonesia.
 We decided to hike the trekkers' classic--the Tour Du Mont Blanc.

-Even now, months after my toenails have grown back and my body has fallen once again from fit to flabby, I still get excited thinking about our Alps journey, from the first spark of the idea in 2014, to the shaky last steps of our 7-day, 95km trek last summer
+Even now, months after my toenails have grown back and my body has fallen once again from fit to flabby, I still get excited thinking about our Alps journey, from the first spark of the idea in 2014, to the shaky last steps of our 7-day, 95km trek last

 But if I am sticking to my purpose for this blog,